omarieclaire/clojure-scala-cantrips/README.md

 ## Outro

 The examples that are covered in this document are the most basic use cases.
-There are plenty of use cases that are not covered here, however this document lays out a methodical approach to figure out how to consume any scala api.
+There are plenty of use cases that are not covered here, however this document lays out a methodical approach to figure out how to consume any Scala api.

 Hope this document was helpful to you.